 Honestly, I didn’t really connect to using French Onion Soup Mix in my burgers right away.
 I thought that the reference was to the caramelized onions and cheese, and it is, but a touch of the mix takes these burgers in such a tasty direction.
 Then the Caramelized Onions and cheese just take them over the top.
 A touch of brandy or Sherry in those caramelized onions really makes the burgers, and just the tiniest bit of thyme makes them mimic my favorite French Onion Soup Recipe.

 If you follow me, you probably know I’ve been having a bit of a love affair with the French Onion Soup Mix ever since I came up with a recipe of my own.
 I think I’ve started what can only be called a collection of dishes.
 Now I know a lot of you are wise to how many ways there are to use that French Onion Soup Mix, but I was a bit behind the curve.
 I was never a fan of it for a few reasons.
 It’s a little costly, I wasn’t happy with all the ingredients and I just wasn’t that familiar with it.
-I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the slow cooker, but that was pretty much the extent of it.
+I used to sprinkle it on a pot roast now and then if I was in a rush and toss the roast in the oven or slow cooker, but that was pretty much the extent of it.
 So now I’m becoming quite a fan.
+(See my post on That Old Lipton Onion Soup Pot Roast Recipe if you’re interested.
+I know ya gotta use that second packet of French Onion Soup Mix!)

 Making French Onion Soup Burgers:

-The star of the show, here, is really the caramelized onions tossed on top of the French Onion Soup Burgers.
+The star of the show, here, is really the caramelized onions tossed on top.
 Now it’s not that big of a deal to make just a few caramelized onions, but if you’re going to be doing these burgers for a crowd and want to make a big batch of them, check out my post with links to Three Ways to Caramelize Onions.
-For this recipe, though, I have a shortcut method that just takes minutes but will give you truly really caramelized onions, tender, silky and juicy.
+For this recipe, though, I have an easy shortcut method that just takes minutes for a small amount of onions but will give you truly really caramelized onions, tender, silky and juicy.

-Keep in mind that caramelizing onions isn’t an exact science and you’ll need to babysit them a bit and use your judgment, but you can knock these off in a few minutes.
-I start my caramelized onions with butter and a bit of water, then let them cook at a good simmer, covered until they’re soft and starting to brown up a bit.
+Keep in mind that caramelizing onions isn’t an exact science and you’ll need to babysit them a bit and use your judgment.
+I start my caramelized onions with butter and a bit of water, then let them cook at a good simmer, covered until they’re soft and starting to brown up a bit; see all that time normally spent sauteing is sped up by the kind of half steam/half simmer method.
 Then the lid comes off, and I stir them every minute or so as they brown up, adding a bit of water so the beautiful caramelization doesn’t burn and comes up off the bottom of the pan and coats the onions.
-So you just need to eyeball it and keep them moving.
+Eyeball it and keep them moving.
 When they’re just about done, add a dash of brandy or Sherry, let it cook off just a bit and you’re done.

 Saving Money on French Onion Soup Burgers: